Raees (2017 film): Filming and development

-The shooting of the film began in April 2015.
-The film has been shot in Mumbai, and sets were re-designed to depict Ahmedabad slums.
-The last schedule of the film was shot in Gujarat in January 2016.
+Filming began in April 2015.
+The film was shot in Mumbai, and sets were re-designed to depict Ahmedabad slums.
+The last schedule of the film took place in Gujarat in January 2016.
 Despite protests, the film was shot in Bhuj without disruptions between January and February 2016.
 There was a clearance issue by the Archaeological Survey of India for a shooting at Ahmedabad at the medieval mosque and tomb complex, Sarkhej Roza.

 Release

 The film was scheduled to be released on Eid, 6 July 2016, but was postponed to avoid box office competition with Salman Khan starrer Sultan.
 The film was then rescheduled to be released on 26 January 2017, India's Republic Day, which conflicted with Hrithik Roshan starrer Kaabil, but then both films were moved to 25 January 2017.
 Raees opened to 3,500 screens worldwide.
 The film is streaming on Netflix.

 In March 2016, a legal notice was sent by an alleged gangster, Abdul Latif's son, Mustak, asking why a film on his father's life was being made.

 A few days after the 2016 Uri terror attack, Maharashtra Navnirman Sena (MNS) asked for a ban on films featuring Pakistani actors on the basis that the actors were not openly condemning terrorism.
 Raees was on their list because cast member Mahira Khan is Pakistani.
 MNS put forward a condition to lift the ban, that producers shall never cast Pakistani artists in future and they have to give crores as penance to the Indian Army welfare fund, but the Indian Army refused to accept it by saying sacrifices should not be politicised.
 Later, ban was lifted without the conditions on Raees as demanded by MNS.

 Farhan Akhtar, co-producer of the film said Raees will never pay, and was threatened by MNS.
 The Chief Minister of Maharashtra and member of the BJP and the RSS, Devendra Fadnavis said at the meeting with MNS and the producers ₹5 crore as contribution to the Indian Army welfare fund was not quoted compulsory and was never a condition for lifting ban on films featuring Pakistani actors demanded by MNS, and earlier at an event praised Shah Rukh Khan as an "icon" and a "proud Mumbaikar".